 The smartwatch is becoming increasingly popular and can offer the wearer multiple benefits and flexibility.
 But, for the older person a smartwatch can seem daunting.
 Especially considering the small screen, fiddly buttons and what canbe a complicated set up process when pairing with a phone.
 We’ve put together this guide to help you navigate the smartwatch market.

-What to look for in a Smartwatch
+What to look for in Smartwatches for the Elderly

 It appears that smartwatches available in the market today for older people can be classified into one of two types; a smartwatch focusing on health monitoring and location tracking or a smartwatch that does those things and much more i.e. with built in apps and cellular functionality.
 How do you know which smartwatch is right for you?

-- Explore what apps are available to use with the Smartwatch
+- Explore what apps are available to use with the smartwatch

 - Is the preference for a button or a touch screen interface?